 Take Pure CBD:

 CBD acts as an antagonist to THC.
-Placing a heavy dose of pure, THC-free CBD oil under your tongue will actively block the Delta-9 from binding to your brain receptors, lowering your anxiety and sobering you up.
+Placing a dose of pure, THC-free CBD oil under your tongue will actively block the Delta-9 from binding to your brain receptors, lowering your anxiety and sobering you up.

 Chew Black Peppercorns: